Use these guidance documents to ensure the works you carry out under the Better Energy Homes scheme meet the required SEAI Standards.

 Additional Information for Contractors

 This document contains additional technical information that is not covered in the Code of Practice and QADP.
 It includes revisions to the SEAI programme standards that must also be adhered to in conjunction with the Code of Practice and QADP documents.

 This document provides guidance on the photographic evidence required as part of a Desktop Audit to assist with the verification of the installation of works.

 If you wish to appeal an Inspector's decision you must use this form.
 It is important to note that if you don't complete the works to the standards in the documents above, you will receive a request to complete reworks to bring the works to the specified SEAI standard.

 Technical guidance and safety notices

 Heat Pump Designer/Installer Sign Off Sheet

-The two worksheets in the Better Energy Homes Heat Pump Designer Installer Sign Off Sheet must be completed by the registered contractor.
+The worksheets in the Better Energy Homes Heat Pump Designer Installer Sign Off Sheet must be completed by the registered contractor.
 For the heat pump systems installed under Better Energy Homes, these are equivalent to the “Designer Installer Sign Off Form” required for the purpose of the BER.

 Ecodesign Technical Data

 The following are links to heat pump manufacturers Ecodesign Technical Data for their products: